webquiza/soundbreak/capstone-proposal.md

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-- Add hosting
+- Add a to-do list feature and hosting through Firebase.

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-- Firebase for hosting
+- Firebase for hosting.

 ### Is there anything else you'd like your instructor to know?

-- For the most part, I want to have fun building this project and make it a useful application I can use when studying.
+- For the most part, I want to have fun building this project and make it a useful application I can use while studying.